-In my trust and estate planning world, I observe that JTWROS accounts are usually established to avoid probate fees and ease the estate administration burden.
+In my world of Trust and Estate Planning, I observe that JTWROS accounts are usually established to avoid probate fees and ease the estate administration burden.
 It can take months or even years to access assets that are part of a probate and estate management process.
-Whereas assets that pass through the right of survivorship are not subject to probate fees and the surviving account holders never lose access to the assets.
+Meanwhile, with JTWROS accounts, assets that pass through the right of survivorship are not subject to probate fees, and the surviving account holder(s) never lose access to the assets.

 About the Author

 Michael Kulbak is Managing Principal of Kulbak Trust Solutions, a fiduciary firm that provides Professional Executor, Power of Attorney and Trustee Services.
-His area of specialization includes estate and trust planning, tax, administration and compliance.
+His areas of specialization include Estate and Trust Planning, tax, administration and compliance.
 Michael has been a CFO, Trustee, Director, Officer, Treasurer and executive responsible for financial stewardship for a number of organizations and trusts.
 In these roles Michael was accountable for safeguarding assets, financial decision-making, tax planning, regulatory and statutory reporting.
 Additionally, he is a speaker, instructor and author, and continues to lecture on finance, tax and accounting to CPA students.

 Michael has achieved his Trust and Estate Practitioner (TEP) designation, Master of Business Administration (MBA) from Queen’s University, a BA in Math for Commerce from York University and is aChartered Professional Accountant (CPA) and Certified Management Accountant (CMA).